-In the preapproval clinical trial, the most common adverse reactions (reported in ≥ 5% of clinical trial subjects) were: headache, pyrexia/fever, pain, infusion-site reactions, diarrhea, rigors or chills, urticaria, and infusion-site inflammation.
+The most common adverse reactions (reported in at least 5% of clinical trial adult subjects) were headache, pyrexia/fever, pain, infusion site reactions, diarrhea, rigors or chills, urticaria, and infusion site inflammation.

-Please see accompanying Flebogamma 5% DIF full Prescribing Information for complete prescribing details.
+Please see accompanying full Prescribing Information for Flebogamma 5% DIF.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit: www.fda.gov/medwatch, or call 1-800-FDA-1088.